 Our Mission Statement

-Providing advice, education and identifying resources for people with Autism, carers and Trust staff with the aim of adjusting to individual needs and therefore promoting positive healthcare outcomes.
+Providing advice, education and identifying resources for Autistic people, their carers and Trust staff with the aim of adjusting to individual needs and therefore promoting positive outcomes for healthcare and employment